lastobelus/obsidian-pull-from-downloads/README.md

 - Configurable source directory (default: `~/Downloads`)
 - Handles filename collisions (version or overwrite)
 - Desktop-only: relies on the local Downloads folder; we’re investigating options for mobile.
+- Primarily developed and tested on macOS.
+If you use Windows or Linux and run into any issues, please open an issue and I’ll fix it.

 ---